PipedreamHQ/pipedream/docs/docs/http/README.md

 ## HTTP Request Action

-The HTTP request action is the next most convienent option.
+The HTTP request action is the next most convenient option.
 Use a Postman-like interface to configure an HTTP request - including the headers, body, and even connecting an account.

 ![Finding the HTTP request builder action](https://res.cloudinary.com/pipedreamin/image/upload/v1684420462/docs/docs/http/CleanShot_2023-05-18_at_10.33.50_vigdf7.png)